vinefeeder/envied/README.md

 ## Divergence from Envied's Parent
 - **select-titles option**  avoid the uncertainty of -w S26E03 gobbledegook to get your video
 - **Singleton Design Pattern** Good coding practice: where possible, a single instance of a Class is created and re-used.
 Saving time and resources.
+- **Multitron Design Pattern** For those times when a Singleton will not do.
+Re-use Classes with care for the calling parameters.
 - **Clear Branding**  Clear presentation of the program name!

 ## Quick Start